sumocoders/FrameworkCoreBundle/docs/frontend/frontend-development.md

 Create a file `style-frontend.scss` in de folder styles.
 You can import Bootstrap in here in the way they do it in there [documentation](https://getbootstrap.com/docs/5.1/getting-started/webpack/#importing-styles) or you can import the Bootstrap components yourself and copy the bootstrap variables.
 Both work fine.

+Do not forget to add a new entry in `webpack.config.js` for `style-fronted.scss` and load you entry in the head.
+More info about how wepback works in this project can be found in our [documentation](https://github.com/sumocoders/FrameworkCoreBundle/blob/master/docs/frontend/webpack.md)

 ### import Bootstrap yourself